guptap10/GIT-EXPS/exp7/exp7_readme.md

  9.)
 Write a c++ program to check a palindrome.

+ 10.)
+Write a c++ program to find how many time a letter has occured in a string taken from user.

 # Theory
 In C++, an array is a data structure that is used to store multiple values of similar data types in a contiguous memory location.